 Join us!
 Rehearsals are on Wednesdays at 7:00 pm in the Choir Room, led by Tod Fish.
 We are not at all musicians; we enjoy singing God’s praises.

 Contact Tod Fish at email@example.com.

-Our 8:45 am Contemporary Service is led by a praise team and always welcomes new singers, musicians and technical staff to help with live sound-mixing and computer operation.
-Rehearsals are typically on Thursdays at 7:00 pm and Sundays at 8:00 am.
+Our 8:45 am Praise Worship Service is led by our Praise Team and we welcome new singers, instrumentalists, and technical staff to help with live sound-mixing and computer operation.
+Click here to find our rehearsal schedule.

 Contact Brandon Beavers at firstname.lastname@example.org.

 Heart-to-Heart Chorus at First United Methodist Church in Nacogdoches is composed of seniors who enjoy the old familiar hymns and gospel songs.
 The group rehearses on the 1st and 3rd Mondays of the month at 9:00 am in the Choir Room and sings at nursing homes, assisted-living facilities and other special events as requested.
 Anyone who enjoys singing is welcome.

 Christian Writers Fellowship